The University of Illinois at Chicago Vs University of Michigan: Compare Fees, Placement, Reviews

 Interesting and one of a kind University.

-Tips: It is important to ensure your safety by being aware about your locality and potential danger owing to the crime rate.
-My overall experience has been positive as the locals are friendly and there are student-friendly options to explore as well.
+Tips: It is important to make sure of your safety by being aware about your locality and potential danger owing to the crime rate.
+My experience has been positive as the locals are friendly and there are student friendly options to explore as well.
 You should also try to be a part of the communities and campus culture as that can help you further in social engagement.

 R